Eric Fehr

-Eric Fehr (born September 7, 1985) is a Canadian professional ice hockey centre who is currently an unrestricted free agent.
+Eric Fehr (born September 7, 1985) is a Canadian former professional ice hockey centre.
 He most recently played under contract with Ak Bars Kazan in the Kontinental Hockey League (KHL).
 He was drafted in the first round, 18th overall, by the Washington Capitals in the 2003 NHL Entry Draft.
 In addition to two separate stints with Washington, Fehr has also played in the National Hockey League (NHL) for the Winnipeg Jets, Pittsburgh Penguins (with whom he won the Stanley Cup in 2016), Toronto Maple Leafs, San Jose Sharks and the Minnesota Wild.
 Fehr initially ended his professional career after having played two seasons with Genève-Servette HC of the National League (NL) before resuming to play in the KHL.

 In 2014, Fehr became a published author, writing an anti-bullying children's book titled "The Bulliest Dozer".
 Proceeds from book sales benefited charity.

 In 2022, after a 17-year professional playing career where he won a Calder Cup, Spengler Cup, and Stanley Cup, Fehr returned to his hometown to join the Winkler Flyers of the Manitoba Junior Hockey League as the team's director of player development.